We research and organise all unique experiences - from tickets to tours to special combos - so you get all the choices without the clutter.

 Slide 1 of 4

 Stockholm's museums span centuries of history, culture, and innovation across the city's islands and neighbourhoods.
-From a 17th-century warship to ABBA's legendary costumes, the city offers a diverse mix of experiences for every kind of visitor.
+From a 17th-century warship to a thrilling ride-through experience at the Viking Museum, the city offers a diverse mix of experiences for every kind of visitor.
 Find the top museums in Stockholm and plan your visit.

 Top museums in Stockholm